Grace McLean

 Grace McLean is an American actress, playwright, composer and singer.
-She is known for her roles in various off-Broadway and Broadway productions such as Natasha, Pierre & The Great Comet of 1812, Bedbugs, Alice by Heart, and In The Green, the latter of which she wrote and orchestrated.
+She is known for her roles in various Broadway and off-Broadway productions such as Natasha, Pierre & The Great Comet of 1812, Bad Cinderella, Suffs, Bedbugs, Alice by Heart, and In The Green, the latter of which she wrote.
 She is also known for her work as a music educator and for fronting the band Grace McLean and Them Apples.
+Her debut full-length album My Lovely Enemy was released on May 10, 2024.

 Early life

 McLean graduated from the Orange County School of the Arts in Santa Ana, California in 2002.

 Career

 Theatre

 In 2013, McLean starred as Marya Dmitriyevna in the original Off-Broadway production in Dave Malloy's EDM-rock opera Natasha, Pierre & The Great Comet of 1812.
 She later reprised this role in the 2015 American Repertory Theatre and 2016 Broadway productions, as well as on both of the show's official cast recordings.

 In 2017, McLean was named one of Lincoln Center's writers-in-residence, allowing her free rein of office space and materials to create original theatre works.
 Them Apples had previously performed in both the 2015 and 2016 Lincoln Center American Songbook series.

 In 2019 McLean starred in the new Off-Broadway musical Alice by Heart based on Alice's Adventures in Wonderland as The Queen of Hearts, Red Cross Nurse, and Magpie.

-Also in 2019 McLean wrote the book, music, lyrics, and orchestrations for In the Green, a new musical about the life of eleventh century abbess, christian mystic, composer, and polymath Hildegard von Bingen.
+Also in 2019, McLean wrote the book, music, lyrics, and orchestrations for In the Green, a new musical about the life of eleventh century abbess, christian mystic, composer, and polymath Hildegard von Bingen.
 McLean also plays Jutta von Sponheim, Hildegard's mentor and fellow prisoner.

 The show opened on June 4 Off-Broadway at Lincoln Center's LCT3 Theatre and closed on August 14, 2019.
 The show was nominated for 6 awards at the 2020 Lucille Lortel Award including Outstanding Musical, and McLean winning for Outstanding Lead Actress in a Musical.
-The original cast recording was released on October 16, 2020 through Ghostlight Records.
+The original cast recording was released on October 16, 2020, through Ghostlight Records.

+On December 8, 2022, it was announced that McLean would be originating the role of The Queen in Andrew Lloyd Webber's Bad Cinderella on Broadway.
+She played the role until the show's closing on June 4, 2023.

+McLean originated the role of Woodrow Wilson in the Off-Broadway production of Suffs in 2022, and reprised the role in the 2024 Broadway production.